Top 40 Kubernetes Interview Questions and Answers for 2025

 16. What is a cluster of containers in Kubernetes?

 A cluster of containers is a set of machine elements that are nodes.
-Clusters initiate specific routes so that the containers running on the nodes can communicate with each other.
+Clusters initiate specific routes so that the containers running on the nodes can communicate.
 In Kubernetes, the container engine (not the server of the Kubernetes API) provides hosting for the API server.

 17. What is the Google Container Engine?

-The Google Container Engine is an open-source management platform tailor-made for Docker containers and clusters to provide support for the clusters that run in Google public cloud services.
+The Google Container Engine is an open-source management platform tailored for Docker containers and clusters, providing support for clusters running in Google public cloud services.

 18. What are Daemon sets?